There are many different personality types.

 The Driven personality is a unique type whose primary need is excitement and stimulation.

-If you’re the kind of person who gets bored easily, the Driving personality may be right for you!
+If you’re the kind of person who gets bored easily, the Driven personality may be right for you.

 In this post, we’ll discuss what characteristics define the Driven personality, as well as some of the pros and cons of this type.

 What is a Driven Personality Type?

 So, what is a Driven personality and what does it mean?

 A driven personality type is someone who is highly motivated and always looking for new challenges.